2658 Scope of Inter Partes Reexamination [R-07.2015]

 Inter partes reexamination differs from ex parte reexamination in matters of procedure, such as when the third party requester can participate, the types of Office actions and the timing of issuance of the Office actions, and the requirement for identification of the real party in interest.
 Inter partes reexamination also differs from ex parte reexamination in the estoppel effect it provides as to the third party requesters and when the initiation of a reexamination is prohibited.

-Rejections on art in reexamination proceedings may only be made on the basis of prior art patents or printed publications, or double patenting.
-See MPEP § 2258 and § 2258.01 for a discussion of art rejections in reexamination proceedings based on prior art patents or printed publications.
+Rejections on art in inter partes reexamination proceedings may only be made on the basis of prior art patents or printed publications under the first-to-invent prior art regime, or double patenting.
+See MPEP §§ 2258 and 2258.01 for a discussion of art rejections in reexamination proceedings based on prior art patents or printed publications.
 The discussion there includes making double patenting rejections and the use of admissions.

 ¶ 26.03.01 Rejection, 35 U.S.C.
 314(a), Claim Enlarges Scope of Patent